dqops/dqo/docs/checks/column/strings/string-valid-uuid-percent.md

 ## **daily string valid uuid percent**

 **Check description**
-Verifies that the percentage of valid UUID in a column does not exceed the minimum accepted percentage.
+Verifies that the percentage of valid UUID in a column does not fall below the minimum accepted percentage.
 Stores the most recent row count for each day when the data quality check was evaluated.

 |Check name|Check type|Time scale|Sensor definition|Quality rule|
 |----------|----------|----------|-----------|-------------|